hsnlab/escape/escape/doc/source/index.rst

 **************************************

-Among the Manager configurations the `adaptation` section also contains several configuration parameters which are mostly general parameters and have effect on the overall behaviour of the Adaptation layer.
+Among the Manager configurations the `adaptation` section also contains several configuration parameters which are mostly general parameters and have effect on the overall behavior of the Adaptation layer.

 Schematic config description of general parameters: